- Solicitors For Business

 What are the symptoms of solvent and chemical exposure?

 The specific symptoms of solvent exposure will depend on the substance someone has come into contact with and the level to which they were exposed.
 Generally speaking, however, short-term symptoms may include:

 - Rash, if the skin has been exposed

 These symptoms can be treated if addressed by a doctor; however, they may develop and worsen.
 Sadly, these symptoms are just the beginning.
-If an individual is regularly exposed to hazardous solvents, or suffers exposure over a long period of time, they are in danger of developing long-term symptoms, including;
+If an individual is regularly exposed to hazardous chemicals or suffers exposure over a long period of time, they are in danger of developing long-term symptoms, including;

 - Kidney damage

 Diagnosis of solvent and chemical exposure can be made through tests, in order to provide an accurate indication of the level of exposure.
 Analysis of blood and urine samples can also highlight more serious exposure that could potentially lead to damage to the heart, brain or kidneys.

 For more information on solvent and chemical exposure, take a look at the HSE's advice.